 H12: The presence of large-size RMC in Islamic banks enhances Credit ratings.

 The frequency of board meetings is the key determinant of organizational operations activities (Vafeas, 1999).
 The number of board meetings positively affects the firm performance in banks (Eluyela et al., 2018).
 The firms can enhance the governance mechanism through regular board or committee meetings, which results in improved communication and decision-making (Correia & Lucena, 2020; Elamer et al., 2018).
 The firm profitability and performance are also positively associated with the frequency of RMC meetings.
-The high numbers of board or committee meetings allow members to discuss the weakness and strengths of firms enhancing profitability (Nguyen et al., 2021)(.
+The high numbers of board or committee meetings allow members to discuss the weakness and strengths of firms enhancing profitability (Nguyen et al., 2021).

 H13: The frequency of RMC meetings is positively associated with the credit ratings of Islamic banks.